FREQUENTLY ASKED QUESTIONS

 WHAT KIND OF FISHING LICENSE DO YOU NEED?

 The state of Alaska requires all angler’s to purchase an Alaskan Fishing License, which you can find here: http://www.adfg.alaska.gov/index.cfm?adfg=license.main They have different options for licenses which include a 1 day, 3 day, 7 day, 14 day and year long for non-residents and also have options for residents.
 These licenses are sold online or you can purchase one in our office in Seward before your charter fishing trip begins.

 Alaska has a very diverse range of weather, and although we wish for each of our customers to experience that perfect Alaskan fishing day, that can't always be the case.
 Ultimately, it is up to the captain of each vessel to call the trip depending on the weather.
 That being said, expect some waves and rain on your fishing trip to encourage you to take the precautions necessary to handle the weather.
 Dramamine or sea sickness medicine is recommended, ginger pills or chew work great as well.
 If the weather is too foul to leave in the morning you will be refunded for the trip.

 Yes!
 All boats have a marine grade flushable toilet.

 ARE WE GUARANTEED TO CATCH FISH?

-Although we wish we could make this guarantee, it’s called ‘fishing’ not ‘catching’!
-Our crews work hard to get you on fish, and have a very high success rate, but quantity, and specific species are not guaranteed.
+Although we wish we could make this guarantee, it’s called ‘fishing’ not ‘catching’.
+Our crews work hard to get you some fish and have a very high success rate, but quantity, and specific species are not guaranteed.